-Until recently, logging was permitted in some of Manitoba’s most cherished parks.
+Until recently, logging was permitted in some of the parks most cherished parks.
 Few governments in the world clear-cut their parks and Manitoba stood out as one of the worst park-logging offenders.

 But in 2009, after a 10-year Wilderness Committee campaign, the government finally relented and stopped logging in all but one park, Duck Mountain, home to some of the most productive aspen parkland and boreal forest in the province.

-Manitoba’s parks are at risk, despite the superficial gains.
+Parks are at risk in Manitoba, despite the superficial gains.

-The Wilderness Committee believes that the government must continue to hear from citizens that parks need permanent and comprehensive protection before more parks and wildlife are threatened by development in areas that should be protected.
+The Wilderness Committee believes that the government must continue to hear from the public that parks need permanent and comprehensive protection before more parks and wildlife are threatened by development in areas that should be protected.